 - Spivak, Gayatri, 1992, “The Politics of Translation”, in Michelle Barrett and Anne Phillips (eds.), Destabilizing Theory: Contemporary Feminist Debates, Stanford, CA: Stanford University Press.

 - Stanton, Elizabeth Cady, 1885, “Has Christianity Benefited Women?”
 North American Review, 140(342): 389–410.
 [Stanton 1885 available online]

 - Stuhr, John J., 2003, Pragmatism, Postmodernism, and the Future of Philosophy, New York and London: Routledge.

 - Suchocki, Marjorie, 1982, God Christ Church: A Practical Guide to Process Theology, New York: Crossroad.

-- –––, 1988, The End of Evil: Process Eschatology in Historical Context, Albany: State University of New York Press.
+- –––, 1988, The End of Evil: Process Eschatology in Historical Context, Albany, NY: State University of New York Press.

-- Sullivan, S., 2001, Living Across and Through Skins: Transactional Bodies, Pragmatism, and Feminism, Bloomington: Indiana University Press.
+- Sullivan, S., 2001, Living Across and Through Skins: Transactional Bodies, Pragmatism, and Feminism, Bloomington, IN: Indiana University Press.

-- Whitehead, Alfred North, 1978 , Process and Reality, Corrected Edition, edited by David R. Griffin and Donald Sherburne, New York: The Free Press.
+- Whitehead, Alfred North, 1929 , Process and Reality: An Essay in Cosmology, New York: Macmillan.
+Corrected edition, David R. Griffin and Donald Sherburne (eds.), New York: The Free Press.
+[Whitehead 1929 available online]

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
 Look up this entry topic at the Indiana Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.